 The advantages of implementing the office-first hybrid work model include:

-• High collaboration among different departments
+• Better collaboration among different departments

 • Improved teamwork